 Control direct sun through windows, depending on the season and local climate.
 During cooling season, block direct heat gain from the sun shining through glass on the East and especially West sides of your home or facility.
-Depending on your location, options such as "solar screens," "solar films," awnings, and vegetation can help keep your space more cool.
+Depending on your location, options such as "solar screens," "solar films," awnings, and vegetation can help keep your space cooler.
 Over time, trees can attractively provide shade, and help clean the air.
 Interior curtains or drapes can help, but it's best to prevent the summer heat from getting past the glass and inside.
 During heating season, with the sun low in the South, unobstructed southern windows can contribute solar heat gained during the day.

-- Regularly change system filters every month during peak cooling or heating seasons.
+Regularly change system filters every month during peak cooling or heating seasons.
 New filters usually only cost a few dollars.
 Dirty filters cost more to use, overwork the equipment and result in lower indoor air quality.

-- Use fans to maintain comfortable temperature, humidity and air movement, and save energy year round.
+Use fans to maintain comfortable temperature, humidity and air movement, and save energy year-round.
 Moving air can make a somewhat higher temperature and/or humidity feel comfortable.
 Fans can help delay or reduce the need for air conditioning, and a temperature setting of only three to five degrees higher can feel as comfortable with fans.
 Each degree of higher temperature can save about 3 percent on cooling costs.
 When the temperature outside is more comfortable than inside, a "box fan" in the window, or large "whole facility" fan in the attic can push air out and pull in comfortable air from the outside.

-- Plug leaks with weather stripping and caulking.
+Plug leaks with weather stripping and caulking.
 Caulking and weather stripping let you manage your ventilation, which is the deliberate controlled exchange of stuffy inside air for fresher outdoor air.